Pyrojambo/short_localisation/README.md

 - Create a framework for subscribing to the ROS msgs and publishing the fused output and the `base_link` tf frame
 - Use a naive approach of averaging the positions to test the framework
+- Extend the naive approach to use encoder velocities instead of pose